alvinchong-sf/google-cloud-associate-cloud-engineer/notes/notes09.md

    -  Single-zone
       -  1 control plane
    -  Multi-Zonal
+      -  Single replica of the control plane, running in a single zone and has nodes running in multiple zones.
       -  1 control plane that controls nodes in other zone
 -  Regional
+   -  Multiple replicas of the control plane running in multiple zone.
    -  Each zone has its own control plane and nodes

 -  Private Cluster